deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 She used those five seconds ripping off every last sweaty, travel-soiled scrap of clothing she had on her, and took up position under the stream with a grateful sigh.

 The heat was just starting to really soak deliciously into her muscles when there was a knock on the door.
-"Are…You already showering?"
+"Are...You already showering?"

 "Come on in, Sean."

-"…Are you sure?"
+"...Are you sure?"

 Ava rolled her eyes to herself.
 The shower curtain was entirely opaque, what the hell was he so afraid of?
 "Come in." she repeated, and leaned back to soak her hair.

-"I'll just…" She heard him wheel her bag in and leave it next to her discarded clothes before turning to leave.
+"I'll just..."
+She heard him wheel her bag in and leave it next to her discarded clothes before turning to leave.

 "Come on, man, I haven't seen you in a fortnight!"
 Ava protested.
 "Did you get that money yet?"

 Just before she'd left, Sean had won seven thousand pounds on a premium bond that his grandfather had got for him fifteen years previously.

-"Oh, uh…yeah.
+"Oh, uh...yeah.
 Yeah, it's all come in.
 I was thinking of doing up the house a bit."

 "Yeah?"

-"Well I mean…It's kind of old-ladyish in here, isn't it?
+"Well I mean...It's kind of old-ladyish in here, isn't it?
 I loved my Nanna but it's not really a young man's house, is it?"

 "True.
 Got any ideas?"

-"I had, um…" he cleared his throat and started over.
+"I had, um..." he cleared his throat and started over.
 "I had a few.
 Thought I'd have the wall out, make the kitchen and the lounge open plan.
-Get some tiles in the kitchen instead of lino…"
+Get some tiles in the kitchen instead of lino..."

 "Sounds good."
 Ava agreed.
 She smiled as she heard Sean mutter something under his breath that sounded like it might have been a '*what the hell*' and the sound of him closing the toilet lid and sitting on it.
 "Place could do with some strong reds and greys."